Declaration of Domicile in Florida

 1) Secure a Florida address

 The cornerstone of establishing a domicile is securing a residential address in Florida, either rented or owned.
-If renting an actual apartment/home to sit empty is beyond your means, seems like overkill or seems to contribute unnecessarily to the already-existing housing crisis, a mail forwarding service that also provides a residential address is a viable alternative.
+If renting an actual apartment or home to sit empty is beyond your means or feels like overkill, a residential-address or mail-forwarding service that also provides a bona fide Florida street address tied to a real dwelling can be a practical alternative for documentation purposes.

 If you don’t know, the company’s support staff should be able to answer this question for you.
-SavvyNomad is one provider that can set you up with a residential address and mail services for a low monthly fee.
+SavvyNomad, for example, can set you up with a Florida residential street address and mail services for a monthly fee; the address and documentation help support your domicile records, while final acceptance and tax treatment always depend on the decisions of state agencies, other states, and financial institutions.

 2) Obtain a Florida driver’s license